Why the Solar Year Begins on March 22

 Introduction

-In a solar-aligned system, the beginning of the year must be determined by the Sun—not convention.
+In a solar-aligned framework, the beginning of the year must be determined by the Sun, not convention.

-For this reason, the 13-Month Solar Sidereal Alchemic System begins on March 22, the first complete solar day following the March Equinox.
+For this reason, the Solar Path begins the year on March 22 — the first complete solar day following the March Equinox.

 The March Equinox as a Solar Threshold